Revisolution/typed-redux-kit/packages/mapped-reducer/readme.md

 #### `#set(actionTypes: Action | Action[], reducerOrReducers: Reducer | Reducer[])`

-Replace subreducer array of the given action type(s).
+Replaces a subreducer array of a given action type(s).

 #### `#delete(actionTypes: Action | Action[]): this`

-Delete all subreducers registered to the given action type(s).
+Deletes all subreducers registered of a given action type(s).

 #### `#get(actionType: Action)`

-Almost same to `MappedReducer#get`, but returns an array of reducers.
+Almost the same as `MappedReducer#get`, but returns an array of reducers.

 #### `#reduce(state: State, action: Action)`

-Same to `MappedReducer#reduce`.
+Same as `MappedReducer#reduce`.

 ## Polyfill

 MappedReducer is using Object.values.
-If you need to support legacy Node.js or browser, use the below polyfill or transpile again with babel
+If you need to support legacy Node.js or browser, use the polyfill below or transpile it again with babel

 ```ts
 // Polyfill